jaroet/JaRoet-Outliner/README.md

 # Jaroet-Outliner

-It is an outliner in the spirit of Logseq, Workflowy or Dynalist that works compoletely local and without any installation needed.
-Other then copy a few files in a folder.
+It is an outliner in the spirit of Logseq, Workflowy or Dynalist that works completely local and without any installation needed.
+Other then copying a few files into a folder.

 ## Features